Alexis Tsipras: Early life and career

-Political career, 1999–2015
+Political career (1999–2015)

 After the departure of the Communist Party of Greece from Synaspismos in 1991, Tsipras remained in the coalition.
 In May 1999 he became the first political secretary of Synaspismos' youth-wing, the Synaspismos Youth.
 During this period he was described as a centrist, different from the very clear radical, left-wing profile he would later maintain as leader of Synaspismos.
 He won many awards during this time.
 In November 2003, he was succeeded by Tasos Koronakis and moved on to the mother party.
 He managed quite efficiently to maintain a strong adherence to the policy of the party, effectively out talking both the left and right political wings.
 As secretary of Synaspismos Youth, he took an active part in the process of creating the Greek Social Forum and attended many of the international protests and marches against neoliberal globalization.
 In December 2004, at the 4th Congress of Synaspismos, he was elected a member of the party's Central Political Committee and consequently to the Political Secretariat, where he was responsible for educational and youth issues.

 Tsipras first entered the limelight of mainstream Greek politics during the 2006 local election when he ran for Mayor of Athens under the "Anoikhti Poli" (Greek: Ανοιχτή Πόλη, "Open City") Syriza ticket that gained 10.51% of the Athenian vote, finishing third overall.
 Tsipras won a seat on the Municipality of Athens council by virtue of him being first on the Syriza list.
 He did not run for the Greek Parliament in the 2007 election, choosing to continue the completion his term as a member of the municipal council of Athens.

-Tsipras was elected Leader of Synaspismos during its 5th Congress on 10 February 2008, after its previous Leader Alekos Alavanos decided not to stand for election again due to personal reasons.
+Tsipras was elected Leader of Synaspismos during its 5th Congress on 10 February 2008, after its previous Leader Alekos Alavanos decided not to stand for election again for personal reasons.
 Tsipras became leader of Synaspismos at the age of 33, thus becoming the youngest leader of a Greek political party since 1931.
 In the 2009 election, he was elected to the Hellenic Parliament for Athens A and was subsequently voted unanimously to be the head of the Syriza parliamentary group.
 Tsipras led SYRIZA through the 2012 elections, overseeing a swing of over 22% to the party and becoming the Leader of the Opposition and head of the Shadow Cabinet of Alexis Tsipras.